-Course Title BSc (Hons) Psychology and Criminology Awarding Bodies University of Suffolk Level of Award FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition British Psychological Society Credit Structure 360 Credits Level 4: 120 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time and part-time Standard Length of Course 3 years full-time Intended Award BSc (Hons) Psychology and Criminology Named Exit Awards BSc Psychology and Criminology DipHE Psychology and Criminology CertHE Psychology and Criminology Entry Requirements 112 UCAS tariff points (or above), BBC (A-Level), DDM (BTEC) or Access to HE Diploma with a minimum of 30 Level 3 credits at merit grade or above.
+Course Title BSc (Hons) Psychology and Criminology Awarding Bodies University of Suffolk Level of Award FHEQ Level 6 Professional, Statutory and Regulatory Bodies Recognition British Psychological Society Credit Structure 360 Credits Level 4: 120 Credits Level 5: 120 Credits Level 6: 120 Credits Mode of Attendance Full-time Standard Length of Course 3 years full-time Intended Award BSc (Hons) Psychology and Criminology Named Exit Awards BSc Psychology and Criminology DipHE Psychology and Criminology CertHE Psychology and Criminology Entry Requirements4 112 UCAS tariff points (or above), BBC (A-Level), DDM (BTEC), Merit (T-Level) or Access to HE Diploma with a minimum of 30 Level 3 credits at merit grade or above.
 Plus GCSE grade C/4 or above in English and Mathematics (or equivalent).
 Delivering Institution University of Suffolk UCAS Code CL8H

 This definitive record sets out the essential features and characteristics of the BSc (Hons) Psychology and Criminology course.
-The information provided is accurate for students entering level 4 in the 2024-25 academic year.5
+The information provided is accurate for students entering level 4 in the 2025-26 academic year.